LUMIA-Group/MLPMemory/README.md

 ## 🙏 Acknowledgments

 This implementation is inspired by the excellent work in [knn-transformers](https://github.com/neulab/knn-transformers) and [MemoryDecoder](https://github.com/LUMIA-Group/MemoryDecoder).
 We are grateful for their pioneering contributions to retrieval-augmented language modeling.
+This work is Supported by Shanghai General Al Foundation Models Program (Grant No.2025SHZDZX025G09)- Technical collaboration: Shanghai Artificial Intelligence Laboratory.

 ## 📧 Contact